shahla4539/Kickstarter-analysis_1/README.md

 Filter on outcome for "failed."
 Similarly, I saved this data in the new sheet and named it **Failed US Kickstarters**.

-I added another sheet **Descriptive Statistics** to show the calculation.
+### Descriptive Statistics
+I added another sheet **Descriptive Statistics** to show the calculation by using the data from the two new sheets Successful US Kickstarters and Failed US Kickstarters.I calculated Central Tendency that includes **Mean, Median, and Mode**, of the data from Goal and Pledged column.
+To help Louise for further analysis I measure the spread of the dataset that includes range, variance, standard deviation, and quartiles.